SELF GUIDED AUDIO TOURS HAWAII

 Approximate time: 5 minutes

 Interested in exploring even more of East Zion?
-At the Ranger station, we’ll have access to several famous hiking trails including Observation Point, the highest lookout in Zion.
+At the Ranger station, you’ll have access to several famous hiking trails, including Observation Point, the highest lookout in Zion.
+Since the rockslide has current closed the route via East Mesa, as of 2025, this is the only way to reach Observation Point.

-These trails are long and interconnected, so be sure to check our highlights or speak to the ranger for more information before you set out.
+These trails are long, rugged, and interconnected, so be sure to check trail conditions, maps, and current access with a ranger before heading out.

 download shaka guide for free